YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 ## 1. [Question and Passage Encoder](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/preprocessing.py)

 This step consists of two parts: preprocessing and text encoding.
-The preprocessing is done in a separate process and is not part of the neural networks.
-First we preprocess the data by splitting it into parts then we convert all the words to corresponding vectors.
-Word-vectors are generated with gensim’s ``word2vec`` operation.
+The preprocessing is done in a separate process and is not part of the neural network.
+First we preprocess the data by splitting it into parts, and then we convert all the words to corresponding vectors.
+Word-vectors are generated with gensim’s ``word2vec`` function. **TODO: link**

-Next steps are already part of the model.
+The next steps are already part of the model.
 Each word is represented by a concatenation of two vectors: its GloVe vector and another vector that holds character level information.
 To obtain character level embeddings we use an Embedding layer followed by a Bidirectional GRU cell wrapped inside a TimeDistributed layer.
-Basically, each character is embedded in H dimensional space, and a BiGRU runs over those embeddings to produce a vector for the word.
+Basically, each character is embedded in `H` dimensional space, and a BiGRU runs over those embeddings to produce a vector for the word.
 The process is repeated for all the words using TimeDistributed layer.

 [Code on GitHub](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/model.py#L62)
 ```python